 Data-Driven Fasting is a great introduction to kick start your weight loss journey by dialling in WHEN you eat.
 However, WHAT you eat eventually becomes the limiting factor.

-DDF is relatively simple, whereas the Macros Masterclass and the Micros Masterclass require that you track your food for four weeks to guide you to dial in your meal choices.
-So, the DDF Challenge is an excellent starting place for most people, especially if they already have a blood glucose meter.
+DDF simply uses your premeal blood glucose, whereas the Macros Masterclass and the Micros Masterclass require you to track your food for four weeks to guide you to dial in your meal choices.

 You should only bring out the big guns once you have exhausted the simplest options.
 But when you’re ready, the Macros Masterclass and the Micros Masterclass are excellent options to help you fine-tune WHAT you eat to help you move towards optimal.